 Who doesn’t want to be a better version of themselves?
 After all isn’t that what New Year resolutions are about?
 If you find yourself making the same promises to yourself year after year, I invite you to think outside of the box by going inward in search of your true self.

-One of the tools I use in my Intuitive Coaching practice to help clients discover who they truly are is unexpectedly simple.
+One of the tools I use in my Mindfulness Coaching practice to help clients discover who they truly are is unexpectedly simple.

 Now, ask yourself, “What brings me joy?”
 Hint: What makes you get out of bed when you are still tired or stay up late when you know you should be going to bed?